aminbiography/Ultrafast-or-short-laser-processing-for-advanced-application/README.md

 ---

-### **Copyright:**
+### **Copyright**

 **© 2020–2025 Mohammad Aminul Islam.
 All Rights Reserved.**

-This presentation titled **“Ultrafast or Short Laser Processing for Advanced Application”** and all associated content-including text, figures, explanations, diagrams, design elements, and research summaries-is the intellectual property of **Mohammad Aminul Islam**.
+This presentation titled **“Data Transmission Medium and Methods for Cyber Threat Defense”**, with reference to **“Ultrafast or Short Laser Processing for Advanced Application”**, and all associated content—including text, figures, explanations, diagrams, design elements, and research summaries—are the intellectual property of **Mohammad Aminul Islam**.

 No part of this material may be: